Lonewolf-b0t/PhotoshopProject1/README.md

 # PhotoshopProjects
-This is one of a few works I have done in the past with photoshop
+This is some of a few works I have done in the past with photoshop